googlefonts/googlesans/docs/MAINTAINER.md

 #### Getting a List Of Glyphs and (Kerning) Groups

 Getting a list of glyph names usually involves selecting everything relevant in the editor and looking for the "copy glyph names" menu entry.
-The list should be saved to a text file with one line per glyph name and appended to the PR.
+The list should be saved to a text file (e.g. `import_glyphs.txt`) with one line per glyph name and appended to the PR.
 Example file contents:

 ```
 thai_koKai